 We are a distribution utility - we don't generate our own electricity.
 We purchase our power from Hoosier Energy, which is headquartered in Bloomington, Indiana.
 Hoosier Energy is a generating and transmission cooperative which is owned and controlled by rural electrics in the southern and central parts of Indiana that receive electricity from that organization.

 The corporation is wholly-owned by the members it serves and is governed by a board of directors elected by member-owners in each of the 9 voting districts.
-There is a staff of 64 employees to serve the many residential and industrial accounts.
+Employees of the cooperative serve the many residential and industrial accounts.

-Southeastern Indiana REMC is one of the largest electric cooperatives in the state with 3,205 miles of line serving 21,935 member-owners.
+Southeastern Indiana REMC is one of the largest electric cooperatives in the state.

 Power Supplier: Hoosier Energy